jcarchive/aur-packages/microsoft/azure-cli/README.md

-# AUR package for Azure CLI
+# Azure CLI AUR Package for Arch Linux

-This repos contains an Arch User Repository package for Azure CLI following the next standard for the installation:
+This repository contains an Arch User Repository package for Azure CLI, a set of command-line tools for Azure management.
+This package installs the Azure CLI using Python's virtual environment.

+This package follows a specific standard for installation:

-1. App files directory: `/usr/share/azure-cli`
+- Application files directory: `/usr/share/azure-cli`
-2. Executable `az` directory: `/usr/share/bin/az`
+- Executable az file: `/usr/bin/az`

+## Installation

+The installation process for the Azure CLI package involves:

+- Creating the necessary directories
+- Setting the installation directory
+- Creating a python virtual environment
+- Installing Azure CLI using pip
+- Installing the completion script
-* The executable in `/usr/share/bin` is installed as symbolic link to the `az` bin inside the app files.
+- Creating a symbolic link to the `az` executable

-## * Notes
+## Notes

-This package may differ from the "official" in the AUR repository in the directories used for the installation and the steps used.
-The purpose of this package and others ones in this account is for install all the programs that I used following certains standard (ie. using `/usr/share/{pkgname}` for app files and `/usr/bin/{execname}` for executable) and in some cases clean the installation steps from some bloat.
+This package may differ from the "official" package in the AUR repository in the directories used for installation and the installation steps.
+The purpose of this package, and others in this account, is to install all the programs that I use following a certain standard (i.e. using `/usr/share/{pkgname}` for application files and `/usr/bin/{execname}` for the executable) and in some cases, clean the installation steps from some bloat.

+Feel free to reach out if you have any questions or concerns about this package.